 Summertime at Logan is the answer to every garden lover's dream.
-On a fine sunny day when the exotic foliage of the tree ferns and cabbage palms reaches into a blue sky and flowers of astonishing brilliance open in the shelter of its walls, it is hard to believe this is a Scottish garden and not somewhere in the Mediterranean.
+On a fine sunny day the exotic foliage of the tree ferns and cabbage palms reach into the blue sky.
+Surrounded by flowers of astonishing brilliance which open in the shelter of its walls, it is hard to believe this is a Scottish garden and not somewhere in the Mediterranean.

-The Garden's sub-tropical character is at its most exuberant from June to September with shrubberies of fuchsias, hebes and hydrangeas, and borders that achieve the customary 'blaze of colour' using mostly wild species rather than hybrids.
+The Garden's sub-tropical character is at its most exuberant from June to September.
+Exotic displays of fuchsias, salvias, gingers and many other Southern Hemisphere Exotics produce a stunning 'blaze of colour' across the Garden.

-In this part of the world, most plants are pollinated by butterflies, birds and small mammfals which are attracted to primary colours, especially reds and to certain flower shapes such as tubular or spiky.
-These include salvias, fuchsias and bottle brushes (Callistemon) and Metrosideros which have predominantly red or pink flowers.
+In this part of the world, most plants are pollinated by butterflies, birds and small mammals.
+These are attracted to primary colours, especially reds, and to certain flower shapes such as tubular or spiky.
+These include salvias, fuchsias, bottle brushes (Callistemon) and Metrosideros, all of which have red or pink flowers.

 Also well-represented are daisies which open flat in bright sunshine and perhaps more than any other flower symbolise the joy of summertime warmth and light.
 Daisies from Africa and the Canary Islands beam their flowers of pastel shades toward the sun.

-One of the most spectaular summering flowering plants is Gladiolus cardinalis from South Africa with its bright crimson flowers and speckled white blotches.
+One of the most spectacular summering flowering plants, as shown below, is Gladiolus cardinalis from South Africa with its bright crimson flowers and speckled white blotches.

 It is the flower beds in the Walled Garden that provide a riot of summer colour.
-The scene is set with beds of Salvia interplanted with yellow Calceolaria integrifolia and pinkish-mauve Antirrhinum australe.
-They are among around 7,000 plants that are raised by horticultural staff each year.
+The scene is set with beds of salvias interplanted with yellow Calceolaria integrifolia and pinkish-mauve Antirrhinum australe.
+They are among around 5,000 plants that are raised by horticultural staff each year.

 Tender flowering shrubs grow in abundance at Logan and among the favourites are many interesting fuchsias and Eucryphia from South America and Australasia.